Archive for the ‘audio/radio’ Category »

 The last time you humored me and checked out this cyberwordspace, I was imploring the cosmos at large for a home.
 Not for me, but for a story.

 I didn’t do it for myself, not at first.
-I did for a friend.
+I did it for a friend.
 Then I was abandoned.
 Not cool or perfect enough.
 That friendship, that trust, is gone.
-All I’ve got left… is a story.
-And dreams, like people, should belong somewhere.

 I didn’t think it would happen.
 But I found a place.